Paul Dirac: Personality

 Margit Dirac told both George Gamow and Anton Capri in the 1960s that her husband had said to a house visitor, "Allow me to present Wigner's sister, who is now my wife."

 Paul Dirac and Richard Feynman at Jabłonna, Poland.
 July 1962.

 Another story told of Dirac is that when he first met the young Richard Feynman at a conference, he said after a long silence, "I have an equation.
 Do you have one too?"

 After he presented a lecture at a conference, one colleague raised his hand and said: "I don't understand the equation on the top-right-hand corner of the blackboard".
 After a long silence, the moderator asked Dirac if he wanted to answer the question, to which Dirac replied: "That was not a question, it was a comment."

 Dirac was also noted for his personal modesty.
 He called the equation for the time evolution of a quantum-mechanical operator, which he was the first to write down, the "Heisenberg equation of motion".
 Most physicists speak of Fermi–Dirac statistics for half-integer-spin particles (fermions) and Bose–Einstein statistics for integer-spin particles (bosons).
 While lecturing later in life, Dirac always insisted on calling the former "Fermi statistics".
 He referred to the latter as "Bose statistics" for reasons, he explained, of "symmetry".

 Philosophy of physics

-When asked to summarize his philosophy of physics, Dirac wrote "Physical laws should have mathematical beauty."
+While visiting Moscow State University in 1956, Dirac was asked to summarize his philosophy of physics.
+He wrote on the blackboard "Physical law should have mathematical beauty."
+As is traditional with inscriptions left by distinguished visitors, the phrase has never been erased.

+Dirac repeatedly emphasized the role of mathematical beauty in physics.
+For Dirac, mathematical beauty was both a quality of nature and a useful methodological guide for the physicist.
+When trying to mathematically formulate a law of nature, he thought that physicists should aim for beauty.
+When evaluating whether a theory should be accepted, he thought that mathematical beauty could and did play a role.
+For example, in a 1939 lecture, he argued that the mathematically beautiful statement of the general theory of relativity was one of the reasons it was accepted.

 Dirac was famously not bothered by issues of interpretation in quantum theory.
 In fact, in a paper published in a book in his honour, he wrote: "The interpretation of quantum mechanics has been dealt with by many authors, and I do not want to discuss it here.
 I want to deal with more fundamental things."